Have you ever gotten to a country and felt like deer in headlights? That’s exactly how I felt when I arrived –jet-lagged– to Entebbe, Uganda.

 My original plans for Africa were to start in Rwanda, not Uganda!
 Through one of my travel hacking tactics, I managed to find a cheaper flight with Rwanda being a layover, instead of the final destination.

 I usually plan on the go or one country ahead, so I knew what to do in Rwanda, but I had not a clue about Uganda.
 I didn’t even have a visa to enter the country.

 I just had to wait and see…

-First thing I do is ask at the information desk what to do and where to go.
+The first thing I do is ask at the information desk what to do and where to go.
 They tell me to go to Kampala, the largest city and capital of Uganda, one hour away.
 KAMPALA?!
 Ha!
 I didn’t even know I had to go there.

-I didn’t have $40 at hand… so I considering sleeping at the airport and get some form of public transportation in the morning.
+A taxi driver heard me asking for information and offered to take me to Kampala, for $40.
+I didn’t feel like spending $40 on a taxi, so I considered sleeping at the airport and get some form of public transportation in the morning.

 Then, the unexpected happened.

 A woman came to me after seeing my clueless face through the whole situation and asked me if I needed help.
 I didn’t know what to think, I had no idea who she was, but I simply replied, “yes”.

 She reaffirms that I need to go to Kampala because there’s nothing in Entebbe.
 She asked if I had a place to stay, a way to get there, anything to do there.